How to slice a list in Python

 print(sliced_fruits)--OUTPUT--['banana', 'cherry', 'date']

-- The slice starts at index
+- The slice begins at index

 More ways to slice lists